-CIA’s emergency notification system, e2Campus, enables the Institute to send urgent news to your cell phone, email, and voicemail.
+CIA’s emergency notification system, e2Campus, enables the College to send urgent news to your cell phone, email, and voicemail.
 It will not be used for general CIA announcements.

 Depending on your personal cell phone plan, there may be a nominal fee from your carrier to receive text messages, but there is no charge from the Institute to use this service.